AdobeDocs/experience-manager-65.en/help/assets/dynamic-media-newsletter.md

 ---
-title: Dynamic Media Newsletter
+title: Dynamic Media newsletter archive
-description: The Dynamic Media Newsletter by Experience League is a monthly newsletter.
-It is designed to help you get up to speed with Dynamic Media and Dynamic Media Classic so that you can start realize value right away.
-Valuable knowledge-building resources are available in this one-stop shop newsletter.
-It includes how to videos, solution overviews, and introductions to some of the key features and capabilities like image presets, viewer presets, video profiles, and more.
+description: The archived Dynamic Media Newsletter by Experience League was a monthly newsletter.
+It was designed to help you get up to speed with Dynamic Media and Dynamic Media Classic so that you could realize value right away.
+The archived newsletters contain valuable knowledge-building resources that were available in this one-stop shop newsletter that is now discontinued.
+Archived newsletters include how-to videos and solution overviews.
+There are also introductions to key features and capabilities like image presets, viewer presets, and video profiles.
 keywords: Dynamic Media;newsletter;product updates;tips and tricks;events;customer success;blog;blogs;images;videos;features;capabilities
 contentOwner: Rick Brough
 solution: Experience Manager, Dynamic Media Classic